agilescientific/geocomputing/README.md

-# geocomputing
+`# geocomputing

 This is the main repository for Agile's geocomputing courses.

 The main features:

 - There is one control file per course, e.g. `geocomp.yaml`.
 This file contains the metadata for the course, including the curriculum and a list of its notebooks.
 - There is one main environment file, `environment.yaml`.
-This contains packages to be installed for all classes.
-(A class's control file lists any other packages to install for that class.)
+This contains packages to be installed for (i.e. common to)  all courses.
+A course's YAML control file lists any other packages to install for that class.
 - There is one main script, `build.py`, which builds a course's ZIP file.
-Run it from the command line, with the class to build.
+Run it from the command line, with the course to build, see beow.

+## Requirements

+In order to build files, you will need the following:

+- Python 3.8+.
+- Everything in `dev_requirements.txt`.
+- If you want to upload to AWS S3, you'll need to install `boto3` as well, and have credentials set up on your machine.
+The easiest way to manage an AWS environment on your computer is probably via the AWS CLI.

 ## Usage